cossacklabs/product-docs/acra/what-is-acra.md

 Major security design principles that you can achieve while using Acra:

-* Defense in depth: Acra delivers different layers of defense for different parts and stages of the data lifecycle.
-This is what defence in depth is – an independent set of security controls aimed at mitigating multiple risks in case of an attacker crossing the outer perimeter.
+* **Defense in depth:** Acra delivers different layers of protection for different parts and stages of the data lifecycle.
+Acra provides an independent set of security controls aimed at mitigating multiple risks in case of an attacker crossing the outer perimeter.
-* Trust compartmentalisation and strong isolation
+* **Trust compartmentalisation** and strong isolation: each data record is encrypted by unique data encryption key, each data encryption key is encrypted by customer/application key.
-* Zero trust: by default, nobody under no assumptions have access to the sensitive data if it's encrypted with Acra.
+* **Zero trust:** by default, nobody under no assumptions have access to the sensitive data if it's encrypted with Acra.
-* Secure by default.
+* **Secure by default:** Acra's default configurations are `more security, less trust`.
-* Layered blend of protective, detective, responsive and recovery controls.
+* **Security controls:** layered blend of protective, detective and responsive controls.

 ### User experience